s-hku/wtf-is/README.md

   # [ABOUT THIS PROJECT]

-  Wtfis is my very first coding project! 🎉
+  Wtf-is is my very first coding project! 🎉

   I made it to learn Rust, practice working with JSON, and have some fun creating a handy terminal tool.
   It’s a small project, but it taught me a lot about programming, command-line tools, and distributing software to others.